foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/altmer-pilgrim.md

 *You gain 10/20% more experience. / You gain an additional bonus that changes based on your bard song.*

 Jephre the Singer plays to the bard within you and all 3 additional bonuses are useful here.
-Play the flute before applying your buffs, then the drum for a defensive buff or the lute for going on the offensive.
+The flute is very situational, but the drum is great for a defensive buff and the lute is perfect for going on the offensive.
 The God of Songs and Stories will help you protect the world they've grown.

 #### Stendarr

-*Your Health Regeneration is increased by 25/50%. / Blocking with a shield reduces incoming magic damage by 50%.*
+*Your Health Regeneration is increased by 25/50%. / You are 25% better at blocking and bashing.*

 The God of Mercy will gladly lend his steadfastness to the devout, making you more resilient on the frontlines.
 Health Regeneration complements spells such as Regeneration well and the secondary benefit is perfect for the shield you're already carrying.